 “Tell him I’m sorry.”

-“No. He doesn’t care, but if you want me to care, you better change your ways.”
+“No. He doesn’t care.
+If you want me to care, you better change your ways.”

 I grabbed Jack, and we went to Out & Proud early.
 It was Friday.
 Hippie promised to pick us up there when it was time to see his moms and go to youth group at the holy rollers church.
 There were more girls than ever, and even a few young boys.
 The boys were so cute when asking us to autograph their purchase.
 I asked their names and wrote ‘hang in there’ for encouragement.
 One boy hugged Jack, but looked nervously at me.

 “Don’t I get a hug,” I insisted.
 I should have known he was only into Jack.
 I was an aging teen idol.
 We sang a couple of hymns.
 When we were asked if we had found Jesus, we admitted we were looking for him at Hippie’s church youth group that night.
 They all swore they’d be there with all their friends.
 Just then Hippie drove up with Anna.
 We said, “Off to find Jesus”

 They yelled, “We’ll be there.”